lyk91471872/MIDI-Harmonization-LCZS/README.md

             Enjoy your training!

 # Jiyeoung_Sim_Evaluation for JunHan's model
-I was responsible for the evaluation of Junhan’s harmonization model.
+I was responsible for the evaluation of Junhan's harmonization model.
 My contributions focused on both quantitative and qualitative assessment of model output quality, comparing Transformer and LSTM architectures with and without tonal-theory penalties.

 For the evaluation, you need to run this command: python 3.11 evaluate_model.py This will give you,
 1) First test the MIDI to pitch conversion functionality